devopsarr/whisparr-go/whisparr/docs/NamingConfigApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiUpdateConfigNamingRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiUpdateNamingConfigRequest struct via the builder pattern

 Name | Type | Description  | Notes